tusharts/SwipeBot/README.md

 4. Follow the prompts to configure swipe settings and repetitions.
 5. Sit back and let AutoSwipe automate the swiping process for you!

+**Note:** Do not run this script before connecting the devices, otherwise, the script will keep running, increasing CPU usage.
+Use Ctrl+C to stop, then it will ask "Terminate batch job (Y/N)?" type Y.

 ## Windows SmartScreen Alert

 **Note:** When running the script on Windows, you may encounter a Windows SmartScreen alert, which warns about running unrecognized apps.
 To bypass this alert: